London Ringways: Ringway 4

 Ringway 4 was more commonly known by the names "North Orbital Road" and "South Orbital Road", and was first mentioned in Bressey's report.
 The southern section became part of the M25 and M26 from Wrotham Heath to Hunton Bridge.
 Sections of the A405 and A414 through Hertfordshire follow its proposed route.
 The road was planned as a combination of motorway and all-purpose dual carriageway, connecting a number of towns around the capital including Tilbury, Epping, Hoddesdon, Hatfield, St Albans, Watford, Denham, Leatherhead and Sevenoaks.

 Despite its name, the route of Ringway 4 did not make a complete circuit of London.
 It was, instead, C-shaped.
 The planned route started at a junction with the M20 motorway (then also being planned) near Wrotham in Kent and ran west as motorway around the capital to Hunton Bridge near Watford.
 From Watford, the road was to head east until it met Ringway 3 near Navestock in Essex.

-Construction began on the first section of the motorway between Godstone and Reigate (junctions 6 to 8) in 1973 and included a junction with the M23 motorway which was under construction at the same time.
-This opened in 1976 and the remaining sections of the southern Ringway 4 were constructed over the next ten years.
+Construction began on the first section of the motorway between Godstone and Reigate (junctions 6 to 8) in 1973, and included a junction with the M23 motorway which was under construction at the same time.
+This opened in 1976; the remaining sections of the southern Ringway 4 were constructed over the next ten years.

 While the construction of the first section was in progress, the plan for Ringways 3 and 4 was modified considerably.
 Broadly speaking, the motorway section of Ringway 4 was to be built and connected to the northern and eastern section of Ringway 3 (from the current M25 junction 23 with the A1 clockwise to the current junction 3 with the M20).
 Two additional sections of motorway were added to the plan to join the two original sections and the remaining parts of the two rings were cancelled.
 The south-eastern section of Ringway 4 between Wrotham and Sevenoaks was redesignated as the M26.

 Except for a deviation from the original plan around Leatherhead, the current M26 and the M25 between junctions 5 and 19 mostly follow the planned Ringway 4 route.
 One short section of the dual-carriageway portion of Ringway 4 was constructed in Hoddesdon linking the town to the A10.